avrech/learning2cut/README.md

 The script will save the first instance of each validation set generated by `data/generate_data.py` into a `data.pkl` for the whole experiment.

-### Compute `scip_tuned` baseline
+### Compute _individual_tuning_ baseline
 On Niagara, inside `learning2cut/experiments/room4improvement` run:
 > python run_scip_tuned.py --rootdir $SCRATCH/room4improvement --nnodes 20 --ncpus_per_node 80

 Jobs for finding `scip_tuned` policy will be submitted.
 After all jobs have finished, run the same command line again to finalize stuff.
 In a case something went wrong in the first run, the script should be invoked again until it finishes the work.

-### Compute `scip_adaptive` baseline
+### Compute _individual_adaptive_tuning_ baseline
 On Niagara, inside `learning2cut/experiments/room4improvement` run:
 > python run_scip_adaptive.py --rootdir $SCRATCH/room4improvement --nnodes 20 --ncpus_per_node 80

 Running this command line `2K` times will generate adaptive policy for `K` lp rounds.

-### Compute `scip_tuned_avg` baseline
+### Compute _average_tuning_ baseline
 On Niagara, inside `learning2cut/experiments/room4improvement` run:
 > python run_scip_tuned_avg.py --rootdir $SCRATCH/room4improvement --datadir $SCRATCH/learning2cut/data --nnodes 20 --ncpus_per_node 60

-After all jobs finish run again to finalize stuff.
+After all jobs finished, run again to finalize stuff.

 ### Evaluate all baselines ###
-To compare all baselines in terms of solving time, run again `run_experiment` pointing to the rootdir where `scip_tuned`, `scip_tuned_avg` and `scip_adaptive` results are stored.
+To compare all baselines in terms of solving time, run again `run_experiment` pointing to the rootdir where _individual_tuning_, _average_tuning_ and _inidividual_adaptive_tuning_ results are stored.
 The script will test all baselines on the local machine one by one without multiprocessing.
-Results will be saved to a csv and png files.
+Results will be saved to csv and png files.

 ## Experiment 2 - Learning SCIP Separating Parameters
 In this experiment we investigate two RL formulations for tuning SCIP, combinatorial contextual multi-armed bandit (CCMAB) and MDP.
-Actually, since we do not really have standard bandits setting, i.e partial returns for each arm and a joint reward function of those returns, we call it CCMAB but in fact optimize 1-step MDPs.
+The CCMAB problem is actually a 1-step MDP, and is solved using the same DQN algorithm.
-To run these two experiments on compute canada, enter `experiments/scip_tuning_dqn`, and take a look in `sbatch_scip_tuning.py`.
+To experiment with these two formulations on compute canada, enter `experiments/scip_tuning_dqn`, and run `sbatch_scip_tuning.py`.
-This script allows submitting multiple whole node jobs to Graham or Niagara.
+This script allows submitting multiple whole node jobs on Graham or Niagara.
 Inside this script edit the parameters grid search space you want to test.
-This can be useful for both basic hparam tuning, and for running multiple training jobs with different seeds for robustness evaluation of the RL algorithm.
+This can be useful for both basic hparam tuning, and for running multiple training jobs with different seeds so that the robustness of the RL algorithm can be evaluated.
 The following command line will submit multiple jobs, saving their output to a path depending on the cluster you use.
 Niagara example:
-> python sbatch_scip_tuning.py --cluster niagara --tag reported_runs --hours 12
+> $ python sbatch_scip_tuning.py --cluster niagara --tag reported_runs --hours 12

 Synchronize the `wandb` run dirs to wandb cloud once the jobs finished:
-> python ../sync_wandb_runs.py --dir $SCRATCH/learning2cut/scip_tuning/results/reported_runs/outfiles/
+> $ python ../sync_wandb_runs.py --dir $SCRATCH/learning2cut/scip_tuning/results/reported_runs/outfiles/

-Select `run_id`s to test and evaluate them on the test sets by:
+Select `run_id`s to test and evaluate them on the test sets:
-> python sbatch_scip_tuning.py --cluster niagara --hours 3 --test --run_ids 130m0n5o  3n3uxetn baseline --tag reported_runs --num_test_nodes 10 && python sbatch_scip_tuning.py --cluster niagara --hours 3 --test --run_ids 130m0n5o  3n3uxetn baseline --tag reported_runs --num_test_nodes 10 --test_args use_cycles=False,set_aggressive_separation=False
+> $ python sbatch_scip_tuning.py --cluster niagara --hours 3 --test --run_ids 130m0n5o  3n3uxetn baseline --tag reported_runs --num_test_nodes 10 && python sbatch_scip_tuning.py --cluster niagara --hours 3 --test --run_ids 130m0n5o  3n3uxetn baseline --tag reported_runs --num_test_nodes 10 --test_args use_cycles=False,set_aggressive_separation=False

 This will execute extensive tests on tons of cpus, saving their results in `test` directories inside each `run_dir` Run again after all jobs completed:
-> python sbatch_scip_tuning.py --cluster niagara --hours 3 --test --run_ids 130m0n5o  3n3uxetn baseline --tag reported_runs --num_test_nodes 10 && python sbatch_scip_tuning.py --cluster niagara --hours 3 --test --run_ids 130m0n5o  3n3uxetn baseline --tag reported_runs --num_test_nodes 10 --test_args use_cycles=False,set_aggressive_separation=False
+> $ python sbatch_scip_tuning.py --cluster niagara --hours 3 --test --run_ids 130m0n5o  3n3uxetn baseline --tag reported_runs --num_test_nodes 10 && python sbatch_scip_tuning.py --cluster niagara --hours 3 --test --run_ids 130m0n5o  3n3uxetn baseline --tag reported_runs --num_test_nodes 10 --test_args use_cycles=False,set_aggressive_separation=False

 and analyize the results with:

-> python --savedir $SCRATCH/learning2cut/scip_tuning/results/reported_runs --mdp_run_id 3n3uxetn --ccmab_run_id 130m0n5o
+> $ python analyze_scip_tuning_results.py --savedir $SCRATCH/learning2cut/scip_tuning/results/reported_runs --mdp_run_id 3n3uxetn --ccmab_run_id 130m0n5o
-> python --savedir $SCRATCH/learning2cut/scip_tuning/results/reported_runs --mdp_run_id 3n3uxetn --ccmab_run_id 130m0n5o --test_args use_cycles=False,set_aggressive_separation=False
+> $ python analyze_scip_tuning_results.py --savedir $SCRATCH/learning2cut/scip_tuning/results/reported_runs --mdp_run_id 3n3uxetn --ccmab_run_id 130m0n5o --test_args use_cycles=False,set_aggressive_separation=False

-This will summarize root only episode results and full branch and cut results, and write everything to `.csv` files.
+This will summarize and write the _root only_  and _branch-and-cut_ results to `.csv` files.

-## Running Experiments
+## Direct cut Selection
 ### Single run
-There are two run files, `run_single_thread_dqn.py` for single thread training, and `run_apex_dqn.py` for distributed training.
+There are two run files, `run_single_thread_dqn.py` for single thread training, and `run_cut_selection_dqn.py` for distributed training.
 The distributed version is useful also for debugging and development, as each actor can run independently of the others.
-`run_apex_dqn.py` allows debugging and updating the code of a specific actor while the entire system keep running.
+`run_cut_selection_dqn.py` allows debugging and updating the code of a specific actor while the entire system keep running.
 Run
-> python run_apex_dqn.py --rootdir /path/to/save/results --configfile /path/to/config/file --use-gpu
+> $ python run_cut_selection_dqn.py --rootdir /path/to/save/results --configfile /path/to/config/file --use-gpu

 Example config files can be found at `learning2cut/experiments/dqn/configs`.
 Those files conveniently pack parameters for training.
 All parameters are controlled also from command line, where the command line args override the config file setting.